 2. The differences between the terms are obvious.
-Elder had reference to age or dignity, and was derived from Judaism: that of Bishop to office, and was derived from the Greeks.
-There is therefore no office of eldership as such, but there is of course an $\epsilon \pi \iota \sigma \kappa \circ \pi \eta$: this is mentioned once in a sad connection, and once as an object of desire.
-It is remarkable, however, that no Episcopate is alluded to, in the sense of a collectory in iv. tive body of bishops; but once at least we read of a Christian Presbytery, as having ordained Timothy, after the pattern of the Jewish: πῶν τὸ Πρεσβυτέριον, all the estate of the elders, literally Acts xxii.
-THE WHOLE PRESBYTERY.
-The Elders of Judaism were seniors in age, chosen as assessors in the Sanhedrim with high priests and scribes.
-The Elders of Christianity formed a body, generally but not always seniors in age, who presided over the Christian community as the only directing and governing authority. term Presbytery, therefore, runs up to the most reverend antiquity, and is invested with a dignity quite unique.
+Elder had reference to age or dignity, and was derived from Judaism; that of Bishop to office, and was derived from the There is therefore no office of eldership as such, but there is of course an ἐπισκοπή: this is mentioned once in a sad It is remarkable, connection, and once as an object of desire. however, that no Episcopate is alluded to, in the sense of a collective body of bishops; but once at least we read of a Christian Presbytery, as having ordained Timothy, after the pattern of the Jewish: πῶν τὸ Πρεσβυτέριον, all the estate of the elders, literally The Elders of Judaism were seniors THE WHOLE PRESBYTERY. in age, chosen as assessors in the Sanhedrim with high priests The Elders of Christianity formed a body, generally and scribes. but not always seniors in age, who presided over the Christian community as the only directing and governing authority. term Presbytery, therefore, runs up to the most reverend antiquity, and is invested with a dignity quite unique.

-3. There are some traces of a pre-eminence given to one member of the Presbyterial body.
-During the New-Testament age the Apostles themselves were absolute in all churches and over all their affairs: the Evangelists representing their authority where it was delegated.
+3. There are some traces of a pre-eminence given to one During the New-Testament member of the Presbyterial body. age the Apostles themselves were absolute in all churches and over all their affairs: the Evangelists representing their authority where it was delegated.
 But every corporate governing body must have a head, at least as Primus inter pares; and in the Apocalypse that one representative of the presbytery seems to be pointed out in the ANGEL who is addressed in each of the Epistles to the Seven Churches.
-The term Angel is symbolical, probably like Stars, though in another sense: The seven stars are the angels Rev. i.
-20. of the seven churches.
+The term Angel is symbolical, probably like Stars, though in another sense: The seven stars are the angels of the seven churches.
 It may be said that this would be making the stars symbols of symbols; that the angels therefore must represent something more real than an ideal guardian of the flock.
-Allowing this, there are those who say that it symbolises the ministry collectively, which is exceedingly probable; but even then the individual term Angel, though not the name of an office, suggests the Divine sanction of an arch-presbyter within a single limited pastoral charge.
+Allowing this, there are those who say that it symbolises the ministry collectively, which is exceedingly probable; yet even then the individual term Angel, though not the name of an office, suggests the Divine sanction of an arch-presbyter within a single limited pastoral charge.
 But there is no clear and distinct indication of the appointment of any such authority as pertaining to a distinct order, such as we have seen revived in the present century; and certainly not as bearing the name of Bishop.